 Scrap cluster

-Small scraps look messy when they are spread across the whole page.
-They look intentional when they touch or overlap.
+Small scraps look messy when they are sprinkled across the whole page.
+They look intentional when they touch, overlap, and form one readable cluster.

-- Choose five small pieces.
-Two solids, two quiet patterns, one stronger pattern.
+- Choose five pieces smaller than a postage stamp.
+Use two solids, two mixer patterns, and one stronger pattern.

 - Make them touch.
-Overlap corners, edges, or centers so the scraps become one cluster.
+Overlap corners, edges, or centers so the scraps become one cluster instead of five separate decorations.

 - Keep one side heavier.
-A cluster looks better when it has a clear weight, not perfect symmetry.
+A cluster looks better when it has a weighted corner, not perfect symmetry.

 - Add one writing strip nearby.
-The words should relate to the cluster instead of floating away from it.
+The words should tuck against the cluster instead of floating away from it.

 Filled example